heynzar/bash-and-linux-journey/README.md

 33. What is the difference between `kill` and `killall` commands?
 34. How do you identify and kill processes consuming the most CPU resources?
 35. How can you view the environmental variables of a specific process?

+I've organized the answers in this file [`02_Medium.md`](https://github.com/heynzar/bash-and-linux-journey/blob/main/03_Linux_Fundamentals_Test/02_Medium.md).

+## 3.3 Hard Linux Questions

+**01 Basic Commands**

+1. How do you navigate to a directory with spaces in its name?
+2. What command would you use to count the number of files and directories within a specific directory?
+3. How can you view the last 15 lines of a file and keep monitoring it for new lines?
+4. Which command allows you to replace a specific string in a file with another string and save the changes?
+5. How can you list all files in a directory and its subdirectories, along with their sizes?
+6. What is the difference between a hard link and a symbolic link, and how do you create each?
+7. How do you find and delete all `.log` files within a directory and its subdirectories?
+8. How can you sort the contents of a file numerically and remove duplicate lines?
+9. What command can you use to display the 5 most frequently occurring words in a file?
+10. How do you find the total size of all `.txt` files within the current directory?

+**02 File Permissions**

+11. How do you set permissions so that only the owner can read, write, and execute a file, while the group and others have no permissions?
+12. What command is used to find all files owned by a specific user?
+13. How do you ensure that new files created in a directory inherit the group ownership of the directory?
+14. How can you change the permissions of a file to match those of another file?
+15. Which command allows you to find files with the SUID bit set?

+**03 Users and Groups**

+16. How do you list all users currently logged into the system?
+17. What command would you use to check the last login time of a user?
+18. How can you add a user to multiple groups at once?
+19. How do you change the password expiration policy for a specific user?
+20. What is the purpose of the `/etc/shadow` file, and who has access to it?

+**04 Process Management**

+21. How can you run a command that continues to execute even after you log out?
+22. How do you monitor the number of processes run by a specific user?
+23. Which command allows you to send a specific signal (e.g., `SIGTERM`) to a process by name?
+24. How do you schedule a recurring job to run every day at 2 AM?
+25. What is the difference between `nice` and `renice` commands?

+I've organized the answers in this file [`03_Hard.md`](https://github.com/heynzar/bash-and-linux-journey/blob/main/03_Linux_Fundamentals_Test/03_Hard.md).

+---

 ## 4. **Practical Scripts**